-Located near Ho Chi Minh City, this port city is an all-time favorite destination with the city folks for a day trip or a weekend vacation.
-Vung Tau has a long stretch of sandy beaches and some mountainous backdrop.
-Read our What to do in Vung Tau Travel Guide to learn more about foods to eat and things to do in Vung Tau.
-Additionally, here are our local insights on the Ho Chi Minh (Saigon) Travel Guide.
+Located near Ho Chi Minh City, this port city is an all-time favorite destination for city folks to go on a day trip or a weekend vacation.
+Vung Tau has a long stretch of sandy beaches and a mountainous backdrop.
+Read our What to Do in Vung Tau Travel Guide to learn more about foods to eat and things to do in Vung Tau.

 LOCAL TIPS FOR VUNG TAU TRAVEL GUIDE

-- Avoid traveling during public holidays or the weekends because there will be throngs of travelers from Ho Chi Minh and other adjacent areas visiting beaches in Vung Tau for their day off.
+- Avoid traveling during public holidays or the weekends.
+Crowds of travelers from Ho Chi Minh and other adjacent areas will visit beaches in Vung Tau for their day off.

-- Beware of scams: Once you've set foot in tourist-centric areas such as the Back Beach, some locals might approach you in an effort to have you stay at their hotels or buy their products.
-Make sure to plan your accommodation and transportation ahead of your trip, and pay attention to your wallets and valuables.
+- Beware of scams: Once you’ve set foot in tourist-centric areas such as Back Beach, some locals might approach you to have you stay at their hotels or buy their products.
+Plan your accommodation and transportation before your trip, and pay attention to your wallets and valuables.

-- Vung Tau is relatively packed with tourists so it might be challenging to find places that are relatively free from the crowds.
-Therefore, it is advised to do some research on local spots instead of tourist attractions or have a local guide to lead you the way through local favorites.
+- Vung Tau is relatively packed with tourists, so it might be challenging to find places that are relatively free from the crowds.
+Therefore, it is advised to research local spots instead of tourist attractions or have a local guide lead you through local favorites.

-- It might be more ideal to explore Vung Tau on a motorbike instead of a car or a taxi as some attractions lie hidden on top of a mountain or nestled in a small alley.
+- It might be ideal to explore Vung Tau on a motorbike instead of a car or a taxi, as some attractions lie hidden on a mountain or in a small alley.

--Vung Tau is located in the tropical climate zone so you can visit this coastal city any time of the year
+- Vung Tau is located in the tropical climate zone so that you can visit this coastal city at any time of the year.

 HOW TO GET TO VUNG TAU

-Commonly, the bus is among the most popular vehicles to travel to Vung Tau for the locals, so there are many bus stations in Vietnam.
+The bus is among the most popular vehicles for locals to travel to Vung Tau, so there are many bus stations in Vietnam.
 Some of the well-known bus line companies are Phuong Trang (Futa Bus), Kumho Samco, Hoa Mai, and Toan Thang.
-It takes about 1.5 - 2 hours to get to Vung Tau from Ho Chi Minh City.
-There is a trip every 30 minutes, depending on the bus company.
+It takes about 1.5 – 2 hours to get to Vung Tau from Ho Chi Minh City.
+Depending on the bus company, there is a trip every 30 minutes.

 Hours: 4 AM – 7 PM